-The text contrasts the effects of non-labor income (see the definition on page 503) with those of labor income; see Exhibit 16.3 on page 504.
-Know the conclusions in colored type on page 505 regarding non-labor income and on page 506 for low paid workers.
+The text contrasts the effects of non-labor income (see the definition on page 501) with those of labor income; see Exhibit 16.3 on page 502.
+Know the conclusions in colored type on page 502 regarding non-labor income.
 Barro's macroeconomics textbook has the same conclusions.
-(Barro is the more famous economist; Landsburg is the more engaging author.)

-Read section 16.2 on pages 509-514.
-Focus on changes in productivity on page 510-512 and on intertemporal substitution on page 513.
-This topic is discussed by Barro at length.
+Read section 16.2.
+Focus on changes in productivity on page 509-510 and on intertemporal substitution on page 511.
+This topic is also discussed by Barro in the macroeconomics textbook.

-Read the summary on page 520 until the last two paragraphs, which are covered in the next module.
+Read the summary at the end of the chapter until the last two paragraphs, which are covered in the next module.

-Review questions R2, R5, and R6 on page 521.
+Review guestions R2, R5, and R6 on pages 518-519.
 Final exam problems cover the issues in R2 and R6.

-Review problem 2 on page 521.
+Review problem 2 on page 519.
 Be sure to think through both income and substitution effects.

-Problem 3a on page 522 is poorly worded.
+Review problem 3a on page 519.
 College graduates and non-graduates may expect to be equally happy when they decide whether to go to college, but may not actually be so when they graduate.
 Non-graduates may be happier before graduation; graduates are happier after graduation.

-Review problem 8 on page 522.
-To answer the problem, solve first problem 7.
+Review problem 8 on page 520.

-Review problems 11 and 12 on page 522 and problem 13 on page 523.
-These problems relate labor to capital.
+Review problems 11-13 on page 520 relate labor to capital.
 The answers may seem non-intuitive to some readers, but they reflect the interaction of capital and labor: labor is more productive when it has more capital to work with.